nathanielshak/advancedprogramming/Lesson3/README.md

 ### Dictionaries Exercises

 Okay, back to coding.
 Take a look at the next couple functions in exercises.py.

+	#prints out each corresponding key value pair in a dict
+	def dict_print(dict):
+		for key in dict:
+			print "key: " + str(key) + " value: " + str(dict[key])

+	#returns the key that has the highest value in the dict.
+You can assume all values in the dict are positive numbers
+	def key_max_value(dict):
+		#TODO: finish this!
+		return -1

+	#counts how many of each item are in the given list, returns them as a dict of items mapping to the number of times they appeared
+	def count_items(list):
+		#TODO: finish this!
+		print "not implemented yet :("

 I've provided the function, `dict_print` as an example of how to iterate through a dictionary's keys and print out the associated values.

 #### Key Max Value

 Go ahead and find the `key_max_value` function.
-In this function, we're going write code to iterate through the dictionary passed as a parameter in `dict` and return the **key** associated with the highest **value** stored in the dictionary (remember, this is different from a key).
+In this function, we're going write code to iterate through the dictionary passed as a parameter in `dict` and return the **key** that matches with the highest **value** stored in the dictionary (remember the difference between keys and values).
 We can assume all values in the dictionary will be positive numbers.

 So if we passed in a dictionary like this: